stephenjohnlimb/boot2/Dockerizing.md

 `metallb` configured I'll expose a point of ingress from my local MacBook into the Kubernetes cluster.
 I'll show how the IP address is set and fixed later on.

-But we also need to alter the templates and add in `actuator` so that Kubernetes can check the pod is live and also ready.
+But we also need to alter the templates and add in `actuator` so that Kubernetes can check the container is alive and also ready.
 This is really important and Kubernetes needs to know if the app has started OK and is able to service requests.

 I've altered [build.gradle](build.gradle) and added the `actuator`: